rahulodedra30/rahulodedra30/README.md

 ### Hey, I'm Rahul! 👋

-- I'm a Master of Science in Data Analytics Engineering student at Northeastern University, currently on a co-op at HarbourVest Partners.
+- I'm a Master of Science in Data Analytics Engineering student at Northeastern University.
 I also serve as an MLOps Graduate Teaching Assistant, where I mentor students in building scalable machine learning workflows and deploying robust models.
 - My areas of interest include Analytics, Statistical Methods, ML, MLOps, Natural Language Processing, and Computer Vision.

 ---